 “Good,” commented Ginny from the kitchen.
 “You overwork yourself.
 It's good for you to take a break every now and then.
 Would you like something to eat, sweetie?”

-"No thanks, Mum," he replied.
-"I had a scone during my appointment, and I'm having a big dinner tonight.
-Norah's coming over for dinner."
+“No thanks, Mum,” he replied.
+“I had a scone during my appointment, and I'm having a big dinner tonight.
+Norah's coming over.”

-"Not quite," answered James, sliding into a chair next to Albus.
+“Not quite,” answered James, sliding into a chair next to Albus.
 He began to absently rub his wrist.
-"I mean, maybe.
+“I mean, maybe.
 We're talking about it tonight.
 We still have a lot of ground to cover, but we're both willing to work at it and we’ve made significant progress.”

 “That's great news, baby,” said Ginny enthusiastically.
 “I'm ready to have my second daughter back.”